-Google Cloud Storage costs are affected by additional components, including network usage and operations carried out within the storage service.
+Google Cloud pricing for storage is affected by additional components, including network usage and operations carried out within the storage service.
 Retrieval and early deletion of data is also subject to fees in the three archival tiers (but not in the Standard Storage tier).

 In this article: